Geometric Partial Differential Equations

 Organizer: Alice Chang (Princeton University)

-The special program for the academic year 2008-09 will be on geometric PDE.
-The emphasis will be on non-linear partial differential equations with applications to problems in differential, conformal and convex geometry.
-Topics that will be covered include Yamabe type equations, $Q$-curvature equations, fully non-linear equations in conformal and convex geometry, construction of conformal invariants and operators, problems in conformally compact Einstein manifolds, measure and probability theory approaches to the Ricci tensor.
+The special program for the academic year 2008-09 was on geometric PDE.
+The emphasis was on non-linear partial differential equations with applications to problems in differential, conformal and convex geometry.
+Topics covered include Yamabe type equations, $Q$-curvature equations, fully non-linear equations in conformal and convex geometry, construction of conformal invariants and operators, problems in conformally compact Einstein manifolds, measure and probability theory approaches to the Ricci tensor.

 Partial differential equations continue to be one of the central tools for studying geometric and even topological questions, and one goal of this program will be to bring researchers in geometry and PDE together to study problems of common interest in areas such as those mentioned above.

-There will be mini-courses at the beginning of each term and workshops during the terms.
+There were mini-courses at the beginning of each term and workshops during the terms.

 Mini-courses: (Simonyi Hall Seminar Room)